 Seeds of Diversity's Canadian Seed Library is a collection of seeds that backs up the work of our member seed savers and Canadian heritage seed companies.
 As a not-for-profit project, we store back-up samples of Canadian seed, prioritizing rare and locally adapted varieties to be available for future gardeners and farmers.

-Community Grow-Outs Program 2020
+Community Grow-Outs Program 2021

 This season, we are offering 3 grow-out projects in partnership with the EFAO and Bauta Family Initiative for Canadian Seed Security.
-If you already know you want to take part, you can sign up here.

 Registration deadline: Mar 15

-Registration deadline: Mar 30
+Registration deadline: Mar 1

 Ground Cherry Breeding Project (intermediate):

 Requirements: 25-40sq ft of garden space & the ability to start seedlings indoors at 20-25C 8 weeks before transplanting

-Registration deadline: Feb 24
+Registration deadline: Feb 20